wuhuai13/readme/README.md

-# Project
+# Maze Render

-A maze rendering java console project
+A maze rendering java console project takes a cell road grid and a relation of cell connectivity as input command string, and print a maze string

 ### Prerequisites

-JDK (Java SE Development Kit) including a complete JRE plus tools for developing, debugging, and monitoring Java applications.
+JDK (Java SE Development Kit).
 To download the latest version of JDK, go to [JDK downloads](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html#javasejdk).

 ### Compiling